 Aurorasaurus to Present at AGU Fall Meeting

-The Aurorasaurus team, which includes scientists, ambassadors, volunteers and partners, is giving multiple presentations at this year’s fall American Geophysical Union (AGU) Fall Meeting held at the New Orleans Ernest N. Morial Convention Center and available online from 13-17 December 2021.
+The Aurorasaurus team, including scientists, ambassadors, volunteers, and project partners, is giving multiple presentations at this year’s American Geophysical Union (AGU) Fall Meeting.
+The meeting is being held December 13–17, 2021, at the New Orleans Ernest N. Morial Convention Center, with virtual participation also available.

-AGU’s mission is to support and inspire a global community of individuals and organizations interested in advancing discovery in Earth and space sciences and its benefit for humanity and the environment.
-AGU meetings foster learning and collaboration, and promote topics that enhance perspectives across Earth and space science.
+AGU’s mission is to support and inspire a global community of individuals and organizations working to advance discovery in Earth and space sciences for the benefit of humanity and the environment.
+AGU meetings provide opportunities for learning, collaboration, and the exchange of ideas across a wide range of Earth and space science disciplines.

 Aurorasaurus is now hiring a postdoc!
 Interested parties may contact aurorasaurus.info@gmail.com